Understanding Fire Through Thermal Radiation Fields for Mobile Robots: INTRODUCTION

 For our experiments (as shown in Fig.\ref{fig:setup}), we employ a fire extinguishing training device that generates controlled flames using a propane gas tank.
 This setup provides a realistic yet safe fire source with consistent thermal characteristics, allowing us to evaluate both perception and navigation under conditions resembling an actual fire scene.
 The Boston Dynamics Spot robot is tasked with walking toward the fire site, during which its sensors captured thermal and depth data to build the thermal radiation field used for planning.

-In summary, our contributions are: (1) we register thermal and depth sensor images on a legged robot to produce a 3D point cloud annotated with temperature measurements; (2) we detect and localize an active fire by clustering high-temperature 3D points; and (3) we construct a continuous free-space radiative heat-flux field using a Stefan–Boltzmann-based power estimate, ready to perform A*-based planning.
+In summary, our contributions are: (1) we register thermal and depth sensor images on a legged robot to produce 3D point clouds annotated with temperature measurements; (2) we detect and localize a fire by clustering high-temperature 3D points; and (3) we construct a continuous free-space radiative heat-flux field using a Stefan–Boltzmann-based power estimate for A*-based planning.